yat-labs/yat-docs/yat-docs/docs/guides/integration.md

 ### Magic links

-What the fuck are magic links?
+What the heck are magic links?
 I'm glad you asked.

 A user only requires an email address for registration.
 An introductory email is sent which includes a “magic link”.
 The calling app can register an intent / universal link for the Yat domain and extract the `refresh_token` query parameter.